 Tickets and Admission to the Alhambra

 Tickets are available for Daytime Visit or Evening Visit.
 Daytime Visit is further divided into Morning Visit and Afternoon Visit.
 If your ticket is for a morning visit, you may enter the Alhambra anytime after 8:30 AM and 2 PM.
 For an afternoon visit, you will only be allowed to enter the Alhambra after 2 PM.
 Once you are inside the palace, though, you can stay until closing time regardless of the time that you entered.
 An Evening Visit ticket only allows access to those areas of the Nasrid Palaces open to the public.
 There are also Garden Visit tickets available during the evening hours.
-These tickets allow visitors to enter and tour only the main gardens of the Alhambra, including the Genaralife, the Partal, Alcazaba and the three gardens of the Alhambra itself.
+These tickets allow visitors to enter and tour only the Alhambra's main gardens, including the Generalife, the Portal, Alcazaba, and the three gardens of the Alhambra itself.

 There are 7,800 tickets available to enter the Alhambra each day.
 Of these, only 1,800 are available for sale to the general public on the day that they can be used.
 Tickets may be reserved up to a year in advance through any of the following means: Purchase your tickets online at www.alhambratickets.com Order tickets by phone with your Visa or Mastercard credit card.
 In Spain, call 902-224-460.
 Outside Spain, dial the international country code (from the US 011, from another European country, 00), then dial 34-915-379-178.
 You can make your reservation at any BBVA Bank in Spain.